|Support||Help Desk, Chat, Phone & Knowledge Base|

 What Is FatCow

-FatCow has a focused spectrum of hosting plans.
-Here’s a brief overview of each.
+FatCow has a wide range of hosting plans.
+Here’s a brief overview of each type:

-Web (i.e., Shared) hosting is the bread and butter of the website hosting world.
-They consist of individual accounts on a Linux server.
+Web (i.e., Shared) hosting is the most common type of hosting in the web host world, consisting of many individual accounts on a shared Linux server.
 They can run WordPress or any application on a LAMP Stack.
 It’s a cost-effective and reliable way to run most websites.

 |Free Domain Name||1 year|